why we are here?

 Phase3: Facilitating church and community development work plans implementation.

-The counselling program is mainly about eradicating drug abuse in Rwanda, since it is the root cause of many problems in Rwandan society.
+The counselling project is mainly about eradicating drug abuse in Rwanda, since it is the root cause of many problems in Rwandan society.

 The counselling program of MOUCECORE mainly focuses on drug related issues.
 The eradication of the drugs is the main goal of this branch of action.
 The majority of the problems in schools, in families and in society are drug related.
 The programs that fight against drug abuse are divided into 3 levels: